The Best Bread Knife: Does Yours Have the Right Edge?

 The Scalloped Edge Bread Knife

-The other type of blade edge you’re likely to encounter in your search for the best bread knife comes with scalloped or rounded serrations that are spread further apart along the cutting edge.
+The other type of blade edge you’re likely to encounter when searching for the best bread knife comes with scalloped or rounded serrations that are spread further apart along the cutting edge.
 This edge type is designed to create less crumbs while slicing through crusty loaves of bread, and can even retain flavorful juices while carving through thick-crusted roasts.

 While the scalloped bread knife may require exerting a little more force than a standard serrated knife, it's actually quite easy to use once you get the hang of it.
-Plus, despite the common conception that serrated knives stay sharp longer, the scalloped serrations do a much better job of preserving that edge.
-Pair it with the best cutting board for your knives and you can spend more time breaking bread and less time cleaning up crumbs.
+Plus, despite the common misconception that serrated knives stay sharp longer, the scalloped serrations do a much better job of preserving that edge.
+Pair it with the best cutting board for your knives (like an Acacia wood one from F.N.
+Sharp, available in large and small) and you can spend more time breaking bread and less time cleaning up crumbs.

 Knowing the basic qualities of both types of bread knives will help you make an informed decision.
 But which knife is better for you?